Anannyap7/AlgoExpert-DSA/Arrays/missing-numbers.md

 1. resultXOR = 1^2^3^4^5^1^4^3 = same elements get cancelled out (XOR rule) and we are left with 2^5 = 0010 ^ 0101 = 0111
 2. setBit = 0111 & -(0111) = 0111 & 1001 = 0001 -> rightmost set bit = 1
-3. Check whether set bit 1 is present at position 3 of any of the input and expected elements.
+3. Check whether set bit 1 is present at position 3 or rightmost position of any of the input and expected elements.
 If set bit is present, i & setBit != 0.
 4. Elements with set bit at position 3: 1 (0001 & 0001 = 1111), 3 (0011 & 0001 = 1101) and 5(0101 & 0001 = 1011) -> the outputs have 1 at position 3.
 4. Thus, 1^3^5^1^3 (expected and input elements) = 5 -> one of the missing values.
 5. Elements with no set bit at position 3: 2 (0010 & 0001 = 1100) and 4 (0100 & 0001 = 1010) -> the outputs don't have 1 at position 3